College of Undergraduate Studies Tuition

 Enrollment and Housing Deposits

-After you have been accepted as a freshman or transfer student to Immaculata’s College of Undergraduate Studies, we request that you submit your enrollment deposit to reserve your place at the university, and your room reservation deposit, if you plan to live on campus.
+After you have been accepted as a freshman or transfer student to Immaculata’s College of Undergraduate Studies, we request that you submit your enrollment deposit to reserve your place at the university, and your housing deposit, if you plan to live on campus.
 If you are a new student, you can submit your deposit(s) online by clicking on the deposit link on your personal admissions page (for example, my.immaculata.edu/johnsmith23).
 The link to your personal admissions page can be found in emails sent to you from Immaculata’s admissions office.
 If you need assistance retrieving this link, please contact the admissions office at 484-323-3036.

 Enrollment Deposit: $100 (all students)

 Housing Deposit: $200 (resident students)

-Once submitted, the room reservation deposit will allow you to be assigned a room.
+Once submitted, the housing deposit will allow you to be assigned a room.
 The deposit is not applied as a payment toward your student account balance but is held until you graduate or withdraw.
-The room reservation deposit, less any outstanding financial obligations including room damages, will be released to your student account within the month following commencement.
-In case of withdrawal, this deposit, less any outstanding financial obligations, will be released to your student account if official notice of withdrawal is filed June 1st for fall and December 1st for spring.
+The housing deposit, less any outstanding financial obligations will be applied to your student account within the month following commencement.
+In case of withdrawal, this deposit, less any outstanding financial obligation will be applied to your student account if official notice of withdrawal is filed June 1st for fall and December 1st for spring.
 New students who cancel residency prior to June 1st for the fall and December 1st for spring, this deposit, less any outstanding financial obligation be applied to your student account.
 Withdrawal and cancel notices must be submitted to the Residence Life and Housing Director according the timeline, above, otherwise deposit if forfeited.

 Student Financial Responsibility Agreement